TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-customerinitiated-nodereboot-reboot-noend.md

 <!--rcaDescription-->
 ### **Root Cause**
-> The reboot was triggered by an authorized user or process from either the Azure Portal or Azure Resource Manager interfaces.
+> The reboot was triggered by an authorized user or process from either the Azure portal or Azure Resource Manager interfaces.
 >

 <!--resolutionDetails-->